Ram-Bhatt08/Time-Bot-Client/README.md

-Time-Bot - Frontend
+🕒 Time-Bot - Frontend

-This repository contains the frontend code for Time-Bot, an AI-powered appointment scheduling platform that allows clients to book, cancel, and reschedule appointments with admins (VIPs), interact with an AI assistant, and manage their profile.
-Built using React and Vite, Time-Bot offers a seamless and intuitive user experience.
+Time-Bot is a modern AI-powered appointment scheduling platform that lets clients book, cancel, and reschedule appointments with admins (VIPs), interact with an AI assistant, and manage their profile.
+Built with React and Vite, Time-Bot delivers a seamless and intuitive user experience.

 🚀 Features

-Client Features:
+Client Features

-Book appointments with admins (VIPs)
+📅 Book appointments with admins (VIPs)

-View and manage current and previous appointments
+📋 View and manage current & previous appointments

-Interact with AI Chat Assistant for booking, cancellation, or rescheduling
+💬 Interact with AI Chat Assistant for booking, cancellation, or rescheduling

-Pay fees and receive admin IDs after payment
+💳 Pay fees and receive admin IDs after payment

-Search for VIPs by name or specialty
+🔍 Search for VIPs by name or specialty

-AI Chat Assistant:
+AI Chat Assistant

-Conversational interface to guide clients
+🗨️ Conversational interface to guide clients

-Book, cancel, or reschedule appointments
+📅 Book, cancel, or reschedule appointments

-Check VIP availability
+✅ Check VIP availability

-Supports multiple AI providers (Claude & OpenAI)
+🤖 Supports multiple AI providers (Claude & OpenAI)

-Profile Management:
+Profile Management

-View personal and account information
+👤 View personal and account information

-Edit profile including avatar, phone number, and address
+✏️ Edit profile including avatar, phone number, and address

-Navigation:
+Navigation

-Responsive navigation bar for quick access
+🧭 Responsive navigation bar for quick access

-Logout with confirmation modal
+🔒 Logout with confirmation modal

 🛠️ Technologies Used